torkelrogstad/torkelrogstad/README.md

 ## Get in touch 📝

-Shoot me an email at `torkel at ngu-tek.no`, or shoot me a DM on [Twitter](https://twitter.com/torkelrogstad).
+Shoot me an email at `torkel at ngu-tek.no`, or a DM on [Twitter](https://twitter.com/torkelrogstad).
 If you're into CVs and other boring formalisms, you can also find me on [LinkedIn](https://www.linkedin.com/in/torkelrogstad/).